 - Put the crust ingredients in the bowl of a food processor and pulse just until the mixture resembles coarse meal.
 Alternatively, put ingredients in a large bowl and cut in butter with a pastry blender or two knives.

-- Press the crust mixture evenly into a 9 x 13 baking dish.
+- Press the crust mixture evenly into the prepared pan.
 Set aside.

 - In a large bowl, whisk the eggs and add the remaining ingredients, stirring until blended.